-Is Rich Hill-Red Sox Reunion Possible This Winter?
-Why It Makes Sense For Boston
+NESN

 “I’d bet the family farm he will wind up with the Red Sox.
 He’s 39 and isn’t in a position to get a lucrative long-term deal, and grew up just outside of Boston, where lives in the offseason.
 The Red Sox need inexpensive rotation depth given the questions that hover over Chris Sale, David Price and Nathan Eovaldi, and in a year in which the Red Sox are trying to reduce payroll, Hill and the Red Sox could fit each other.”

 When healthy, Hill was very good last season.
 In 13 starts, he posted a 4-1 record with a 2.45 ERA, striking out 72 batters in 58 2/3 innings.
-He might have benefited from some good fortune — his 4.10 FIP was nearly two runs higher than his ERA — but he’s proved to be a valuable piece if he can stay on the field.
+He might have benefited from some good fortune — his 4.10 FIP was nearly two runs higher than his ERA — but he’s proven to be a valuable piece if he can stay on the field.

 Hill likely is very comfortable with the Red Sox organization, too.
 He resurrected his career as a 35-year-old journeyman in 2015, when he struck out 36 batters in just 29 innings over four appearances for the Sox.
 That was enough to convince the Oakland Athletics to give him a one-year, $6 million contract for 2016.
 He then parlayed that season, in which he was worth three wins above replacement, into a life-changing, three-year, $48 million contract.

-Brian Bannister, who has worked his way up to a vice president of baseball operations focused on pitching development in the Boston front office, is credited with helping Hill turn around his career.
+Brian Bannister, who has worked his way up to vice president of baseball operations focused on pitching development in the Boston front office, is credited with helping Hill turn around his career.
 Bannister urged Hill to throw more curveballs in their short stint working together, and the results — Hill had a career 4.72 ERA before joining the Red Sox — speak for themselves.
 Coincidentally, it was Bannister who was able to get Hill to change his approach for the better.

 “We talked about a different perspective of looking at pitching,” Hill told The Boston Globe’s Alex Speier in 2016.
 “I remember it clearly.
 We talked for a good hour, hour and a half the first day.
 It was so refreshing, talking about shaping pitches, shaping the breaking ball.
 We talked about other pitchers — Zack Greinke, Clayton Kershaw — specifically about how they can shape their different breaking balls that they throw.”